wolfhaltz/wolfhaltz.github.io/README.md

 <img src="https://media.giphy.com/media/o0vwzuFwCGAFO/giphy.gif">
  </p>

- My name is Beatriz, and, my heart beats for developing systems, AI and hacking.<br/>
+ My name is Beatriz and, my heart beats for developing systems, AI and hacking.<br/>
  This page is my portfolio, hope you enjoy it.<br/>
  Oh, you can also call me 0utsh1n3d_ or wolfhaltz :)<br/>
  <br/>